Version 4.4, 1 February 2023

 10. Our liability to you

 10.1.
-Although we make reasonable efforts to provide, maintain and update the NHS App it is provided "as is" and, to the extent permitted by law, we make no representations, warranties or guarantees, whether express or implied (including but not limited to the implied warranties of satisfactory quality and fitness for a particular purpose), that the NHS App or any particular services (a) are accurate, complete or up-to-date; (b) will meet your particular requirements or needs; or (c) will always be available, error free, uninterrupted or free of viruses.
+Although we make reasonable efforts to provide, maintain and update your NHS account it is provided "as is" and, to the extent permitted by law, we make no representations, warranties or guarantees, whether express or implied (including but not limited to the implied warranties of satisfactory quality and fitness for a particular purpose), that your NHS account or any particular services you access through your NHS account (a) are accurate, complete or up-to-date; (b) will meet your particular requirements or needs; or (c) will always be available, error free, uninterrupted or free of viruses.

 10.2.
-We are not responsible for external links to or from the NHS App and cannot guarantee these will always work.
-We are not responsible for Platform Services provided through the NHS App unless they are also provided by NHS Digital (as indicated in clause 6).
-Services provided by third parties will have a connection agreement with NHS Digital and undertake an integration process, but this does not mean that such services have been endorsed by NHS Digital.
+We are not responsible for external links to or from your NHS account and cannot guarantee these will always work.
+We are not responsible for Platform Services provided through your NHS account unless they are also provided by NHS Digital (as indicated in clause 6).
+Services provided by third parties will have a connection agreement with NHS England and undertake an integration process, but this does not mean that such services have been endorsed by NHS England.

-iii) any loss or damage to a device or digital content belonging to you, if you can show that a) this was caused by the NHS App and b) we failed use to use reasonable skill and care to prevent this; or
+- any loss or damage to a device or digital content belonging to you, if you can show that a) this was caused by us and b) we failed use to use reasonable skill and care to prevent this; or

 10.4.
-Subject to clause 10.3 of these terms, we will not be liable or responsible to you or any person you use the NHS App on behalf of for:
+Subject to clause 10.3 of these terms, we will not be liable or responsible to you or any person you use an NHS account on behalf of for:

-- any harm, loss or damage suffered where this is not caused by i) our negligence (for instance, if a healthcare professional makes a misdiagnosis of your condition, or prescribes the wrong medication, or you make any independent decisions based on the information provided by the NHS App we would not be liable); or ii) our breach of these terms
+- any harm, loss or damage suffered where this is not caused by i) our negligence (for instance, if a healthcare professional makes a misdiagnosis of your condition, or prescribes the wrong medication, or you make any independent decisions based on the information provided in your NHS account we would not be liable); or ii) our breach of these terms

-- any loss or damage arising from an inability to access and/or use the NHS App in whole or in part
+- any loss or damage arising from an inability to access and/or use your NHS account in whole or in part

 - any business loss (including but not limited to loss of profits, revenue, contracts, anticipated savings, data, goodwill or wasted expenditure)

-- any indirect or consequential losses that were not foreseeable to both you and us when you commenced using the NHS App (loss or damage is "foreseeable" if it was an obvious consequence of our breach or if it was recognised by you and us at the time we entered into the contract created by your use of the NHS App)
+- any indirect or consequential losses that were not foreseeable to both you and us when you commenced using your NHS account (loss or damage is "foreseeable" if it was an obvious consequence of our breach or if it was recognised by you and us at the time we entered into the contract created by your use of the NHS App)

 10.6.
 This clause 10 does not affect any legal rights you may have as a consumer in relation to defective services or software.
 Advice about your legal rights is available from your local Citizen's Advice or Trading Standards Office.

 11.1.
-These terms, and any other terms or policies referenced, set out the entire agreement between you and us in respect of your use of the NHS App.
+These terms, and any other terms or policies referenced, set out the entire agreement between you and us in respect of your use of your NHS account, via the NHS App or the NHS website.

 11.2.
 These terms do not give any rights to any third party to enforce any of these terms.